Lightnet/nextapireactforum/README.md

 # Information:
   Prototype build for forum.

-  The forum will be built by using the nextjs, reactjs and mongoDB json format.
+  The forum will be built by using the Next.js, React.js and MongoDB json format.
 Other features will have simple post types like news, blog and other things about community.

-  By using the nextjs to have zero or minimal config server, api rest, pre-render client broswer reactjs and other package features.
+  By using the Next.js to have zero or minimal config server, api rest, pre-render client broswer reactjs and other package features.

 ## Links:
   Work in progress.
 Due to linking id system is not build to reference the post or comment.